 Added Felicia Massari, who runs the St. Mary Parish Bible study with her daughter, said, “I am open to any ideas that I can bring to young adult ministry,” she said.

 Called to Leadership

-Following dinner, Cristina Imparato, assistant coordinator of the diocesan Department of Youth and Young Adult Ministries, shared a personal testimony and discussed what led her to becoming involved in young adult ministries.
+Following dinner, Cristina Imparato, diocesan coordinator of Young Adult Ministry, shared a personal testimony and discussed what led her to becoming involved in young adult ministries.

 “I am privileged to be here with you and encourage you and support you,” she said earnestly.

 That sense of shared ministry was emphasized by Waddington.